Your cookie settings

 Without the Silvertown Tunnel, congestion and air quality around the Blackwall Tunnel were predicted to get worse as London's population grows.

 User charges for both tunnels, as well as the new cross-river bus network, will help us manage the environmental impact of traffic.
-We're committed to ensuring the scheme delivers an overall improvement in air quality by reducing congestion currently seen at the Blackwall Tunnel.
+We're committed to ensuring the scheme delivers an overall improvement in air quality by reducing congestion at the Blackwall Tunnel.

 Since December 2020, we've been monitoring air quality and specifically nitrogen dioxide (NO2) to ensure that the impacts of the Silvertown Tunnel are fully understood.

-The three continuous monitoring stations sample the air around the unit at 15-minute intervals and the data is reported live on the London Air Quality Network website.
+The 3 continuous monitoring stations sample the air around the unit at 15-minute intervals and the data is reported live on the London Air Quality Network website.
 Other monitors are diffusion tubes installed on lamp posts on key roads and provide us with monthly averages of NO2 levels.

 Socio-economic changes